Introducing Cloud Roster™ and Cloud Catalog™

 Ideally, a runbook is written by developers, in the case of code, and followed by anyone that is on-call.
 This means that any runbook should exist before the new piece of software goes to production.
 Of course, this is, as I mentioned, the ideal case.

 Runbooks can be written to troubleshoot infrastructures, hosts or any other services and platforms that are in use.
 Therefore, you can have a different runbook for any issue or service that requires a human to be fixed.
-For example, if our runbook can be converted to a script, let’s do that.
+For example, if our runbook can be converted into a script, let’s do that.
 Otherwise, we should document all of the steps required to handle an alert.
-In other words, let’s automate and make that service able to heal itself.
+In other words, let’s automate and make that serviceable to heal itself.
 However, we should also take into consideration that we must make the required analysis and then implement the changes to our service to prevent it happening again.

 If you don’t have runbooks in your organization, you should at least be writing down every step performed in the process of troubleshooting an issue.
 Even if the steps taken did not eventually resolve the problem, it’s worthwhile to have a record of how you tried to solve the issue.
 In this way, you can learn from these mistakes down the road.